tedpaulsen/jsn/README.md

-A JSON lexer and parser written in ocaml.
+A json parser and path finding tool written in ocaml.

 ## Build from source
 1. Clone this repository